 Spiritual beliefs – Faith, they say, can move mountains and it certainly can play an important role in how you manage pain.

 Finally, it’s not only important to understand your pain but also how to manage it.
-Although there is no cure for arthritis, certain foods may help ease the symptoms of your arthritis.
+Although there is no cure for arthritis, turmeric, garlic and ginger have anti-inflammatory properties that may help decrease symptoms of arthritis.
 Maintain a food dairy and find out if certain food aggravates the symptoms and pain.
 Come up with a diet plan that is anti-inflammatory and reduces pain.
 Contact us for more information.